derat/mpticks/README.md

     Monday and `7` is Sunday.
 *   `dayOfWeekTicks` - Like `dayOfWeekPitches` but counting ticks.
 *   `gradeCleanTicks` - Map field keyed by route grade.
-Similar to `gradeTicks`, but only "clean" ticks (i.e. no falls or takes) are counted.
+Similar to `gradeTicks`, but only unroped or lead ticks with no falls or takes are counted.
 See the `isCleanTickStyle` function.
 *   `gradeTicks` - Map field keyed by route grade, e.g. `'5.9'` or `'V3'`.
 *   `latLongTicks` - Map field keyed by comma-separated route latitude and